George Foster Peabody

-George Foster Peabody (/ˈpiːbɒdi/; July 27, 1852 – March 4, 1938) was an American banker and philanthropist.
+George Foster Peabody (/ˈpiːbɒdi/; July 27, 1852 – March 4, 1938) was an American businessman, activist, and philanthropist.

+Biography

-Early life
+Early life and education

-He was born to George Henry Peabody and Elvira Peabody (née Canfield) as the first of four children.
+He was born to George Henry Peabody and Elvira Peabody as the first of four children.
 Both parents were New Englanders of colonial ancestry.
 George Henry Peabody, who came from a line of merchants, bankers and professional men, had moved from Connecticut to Columbus, Georgia, where he ran a prosperous general store.
 After attending private school in Columbus, young Peabody spent a few months at Deer Hill Institute in Danbury, Connecticut.

 The Civil War, however, impoverished his family, and in 1866 they moved to Brooklyn, New York, and young Peabody went to work as an errand boy.

 Business career

 In the evenings Peabody read extensively at the library of the Brooklyn YMCA, which he later called his "alma mater".
 He also took part in the activities of the Reformed Church in Brooklyn Heights, where he met and became good friends with young investment banker Spencer Trask.
 On May 2, 1881, Peabody became a partner in the new firm of Spencer Trask & Company.
 During the 1880s and 1890s this investment house took a leading part in financing electric lighting corporations, beet sugar and other industrial enterprises, and railroad construction in the western United States and Mexico.
 Peabody himself handled most of the firm's railroad investments, working in close association with William J. Palmer.
 He also became a director in numerous corporations.
 Peabody, his brother Charles Jones Peabody and Spencer Trask amassed a great portion of their wealth from the Edison Electric Company.
 Trask served as president of Edison Electric Illuminating, and when J. P. Morgan—protégé of New England businessman/philanthropist George Peabody—financier of Edison Electric, merged all into the General Electric Company in 1892, George Foster Peabody became a member of the GE board of directors.
 Peabody had investments in Mexico, particularly in railways, along with many other U.S. financiers in the late nineteenth century.
 He was director of the Mexican National Railroad; and had holdings in Yucatán, where he was involved in commercial henequen exports, a natural twine used for binding wheat; was a director of the Intercontinental Rubber Company, founded by Bernard Baruch; and provided capital for mining enterprises.